Multivitamins are supposed to have all of the necessary nutrients that your body needs to function optimally all in one

 Among these reasons includes the depletion of the soil of critical nutrients, an increased physiologic demand on the body which “eats” up certain nutrients, and a decreased consumption of real, whole foods as natural sources of vitamins and minerals.

 You should NOT be using a multivitamin in place of a healthy diet replete with many fruits, vegetables, and healthy starches!

 When we look at the numbers it’s quite obvious that people believe in and use multivitamins.

-The numbers show that as many as 40-50% of men and women over the age of 50 (1) using a multivitamin almost daily.
+The numbers show that as many as 40-50% of men and women over the age of 50 (1) use a multivitamin almost daily.